gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

 * The project cannot already be mirrored in Git Fusion.

 * There must not be any content in Helix where the to-be mirrored project's will be stored.
-GitSwarm will check for this before mirroring the project.
+GitSwarm will check for this before attempting to mirror the project.

 * There must not be a Git Fusion configuration file (p4gf_config) for the current namespace/project path combination.
-  GitSwarm will check for this before mirroring the project.
+  GitSwarm will check for this before attempting to mirror the project.

+#### How to Enable Mirroring on an Existing GitSwarm Project

 1. Sign in to your GitSwarm instance as an admin or with master rights to the project for which you want to enable mirroring.